Roland and Sarah George Professor of Finance; Chair of Finance

 Dr. Stuart E. Michelson has been at Stetson University as the Roland and Sarah George Professor of Finance since 2001.
 He was dean of the School of Business Administration from 2009 to 2012, director of the Executive MBA Program from 2007 to 2012 and is currently Finance Department chair.
-His received his Ph.D. in Finance from the University of Kansas.
+His received his PhD in Finance from the University of Kansas.
 He is editor of the refereed academic journals Financial Services Review and Journal of the Academy of Business Education.
-He is a member of the editorial board of several scholarly journals, a board member of Financial Executives International and a member of the National Association of Corporate Directors.
+He is a member of the editorial board of several scholarly journals, a board member of the Florida Financial Planning Association, Financial Executives International, and a member of the National Association of Corporate Directors.
 He is a past president of the Academy of Financial Services, Financial Executives International (Central Florida) and the Academy of Business Education.
-Dr. Michelson has published over 75 refereed academic journal research articles.
-His current research areas include behavioral finance, social se curity retirement decisions, mutual fund performance, academic honesty, tax efficiency in retirement accounts, the use of alpha to increase portfolio returns, the use of technology in education, mutual funds and portfolio risk budgeting.
-He received the School of Business Administration Professor of the Year award in 2009, Researcher of the Year for several years (2002, 2004, 2005, 2006 and 2007), Outstanding Service Award in 2008 and 2015 and Stetson School of Business Dean's Team Award in 2014.
+Dr. Michelson has published over 100 refereed academic journal research articles.
+His current research areas include behavioral finance, social security retirement decisions, mutual fund performance, academic honesty, financial literacy, personal finance, tax efficiency in retirement accounts, the use of alpha to increase portfolio returns, the use of technology in education, mutual funds and portfolio risk budgeting.
+He received the School of Business Administration Professor of the Year award in 2009 and 2019, Researcher of the Year for several years (2002, 2004, 2005, 2006 and 2007), Outstanding Service Award in 2008, 2015, and 2020 and Stetson School of Business Dean's Team Award in 2014.
 He received the Stetson University Hand Award for Outstanding Research in 2008 and the Stetson University Hand Award for Distinguished Service & Community Impact in 2015.

 - Tax efficiency in retirement accounts

 - Use of alpha to increase portfolio returns

 - Behavioral finance